andela-technology/qualified-embed/README.md

   - If we want to move it to netlify, something like https://www.npmjs.com/package/jsdoc-to-markdown might help
 - Determine whether we can remove the /manager directory from the main codebase
 - Run by legal before going public
+- get webpack to build for browser module imports as well as script tags (or rely on unpkg?)
 - Add tests?
 - Add CONTRIBUTING.md, LICENSE
 - Flesh out this readme